CloudCannon/rosey-cloudcannon-multilingual-connector-astro-demo-site/src/content/pages/index.md

 _schema: page
 title: Home
 seo:
-  page_description: A starting point for developers looking to build a
+  page_description: >-
-    multilingual website with Astro and Rosey, using Bookshop components in CloudCannon.
+    A starting point for developers looking to build a multilingual website with Astro and Rosey, using Bookshop components in CloudCannon.
 CloudCannon provides a UI for non-technical editors to enter translations.
 Create your own copy, and start creating your own components to use in the CloudCannon CMS.
-  canonical_url: null
+  canonical_url:
-  featured_image: null
+  featured_image:
-  featured_image_alt: null
+  featured_image_alt:
-  author_twitter_handle: null
+  author_twitter_handle:
-  open_graph_type: null
+  open_graph_type:
   no_index: false
 translations:
-  selected_page_translation: None
+  selected_page_translation: de-DE
   translate_es_ES: true
   url_translation_es_ES: index.html
   translate_de_DE: true